HoudiniGraphql/houdini/README.md

 Houdini will retain a query's data for a configurable number of queries (default 10).
 For a concrete example, consider an example app that has 3 routes.
-If you load one of the routes and then click between the other two 5 times, the first route's data will still be resolvable (and the counter will reset).
+If you load one of the routes and then click between the other two 5 times, the first route's data will still be resolvable (and the counter will reset if you visit it).
 If you then toggle between the other routes 10 times and then try to load the first route, a network request will be sent.
 This number is configurable with the `cacheBufferSize` value in your config file:

 ```js
 export default {